OTIENO272/OTIENO272/README.md

 <hr>

 ⭐️A passionate problem-solver. who thrives in innovation ,productivity and development <br>
-⭐️Has a driving force towards advancing technology<br>
+⭐️Has a driving force towards advancing in technology<br>